10 Fun Facts About Hazelnuts and Nutrition Benefits

 Hazelnuts have a very distinct taste and texture, which intensifies in complexity when slightly roasted.

-Raw nuts are often described as have coffee or cocoa undertones with a subtly sweet and somewhat earthy, bitter flavor profile.
+Raw nuts have a subtly sweet and somewhat earthy, bitter flavor profile.

-This nut variety is a customary favorite in the Italian hazelnut gelato ice cream.
+Likewise, this nut variety is a customary favorite in the Italian hazelnut gelato ice cream.

 So, what are some of the nutritional properties of hazelnuts?
 Well, that depends on exactly how you eat them.
-Roasting raw (steam flash pasteurized) can reduce some of the natural antioxidant content found in the nuts.

 Hazelnut skins have the highest concentration of nutrients like flavonoids and phenolic compounds such as proanthocyanidins, gallic acid and caffeic acid.